cckuqui/CCSAO-Sentencing/README.md

 ## Data Cleaning
 Given the sheer size of the dataset and the amount of information included, it was necessary to perform a large amount of data cleaning in order to tailor the data to the specific areas of analysis we wanted to explore.
 Many data-cleaning decisions were based on the fact that the project was originally targeted to an audience of data analysts and programmers without a detailed knowledge of the State of Illinois judicial system, not to legal or law enforcement professionals.

+All data cleaning was performed in the `new.ipynb` as detailed below, and saved in the 'ETL-backend' folder.

 The final database was saved in SQLite, with four tables (participants, courts, offenses, and sentences) feeding into a central results table, as shown in the Entity Relationship Diagram (ERD) below:

 ![ERD](images/data_model.png)

+### Selecting data features to keep
+After initial discussion, we decided on several points of analysis we wanted to explore, such as comparisons final sentence lengths to demographics and category of offense.
+Other suggestions for additional analysis included:

+* A demographic analysis of persons determined guilty of a felony charge (i.e. age, race, gender)
+* An analysis of the types of sentences imposed, possibly disaggregated by type of offense
+* An evaluation of the total time needed in the judicial process to arrive at the final sentence
+* An evaluation of the number of guilty findings and types of sentences grouped by the court or district where the case was processed

+Based on these areas, we decide to limit the dataset to teh following columns/data points, which are defined on the [Cook County open data website](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u):
+* case id
+* case participant id
+* charge id
+* charge version id
+* court facility
+* court name
+* age at incident
+* gender
+* race
+* charge disposition
+* length of case in days
+* current sentence
+* primary charge
+* sentence date
+* offense category
+* commitment term
+* commitment unit
+* sentence type

+### Addressing gaps with older data and avoiding double counting
+It appears that some data for older cases was not collected or not preserved, and at some point data was converted from prior systems into the current system.
+Missing data appears as 'PROMIS conversion' or 'conversion' in the current data set.
+We first decide to limit analysis to cases sentencced from 2015-2019, in order to limit the number of cases with these conversion gaps.
+For remaining cases, we converted them to empty values and ran a drop NA to clear them from the data set.

+We also decided to drop data on lesser charges, keeping only sentencing data on the primary charge for any given case, as well as deciding to avoid double counting cases by keeping only the 'current sentence', and thus eliminating prior sentences that had been revised.

 ## Contents